 How much do industrial-organizational psychologists make a year?

-Industrial-organizational psychologists earn a median annual pay of $105,310, according to the BLS in March 2023.
+Industrial-organizational psychologists earn an average salary of $94,420, according to Payscale data in February 2024.
 Salaries vary depending on location, educational background, and experience level.

 How do I become an industrial-organizational psychologist?

-To become an industrial-organizational psychologist, individuals must begin by earning a bachelor's degree in psychology, which typically takes about four years to complete.
-Once they earn a bachelor's degree, each learner must pursue a master's degree, followed by a doctoral degree.
+To become an industrial-organizational psychologist, you must first earn a bachelor's degree in psychology and then a master's degree, which typically takes about six years to complete.

 Do you need a Ph.D. to become an industrial-organizational psychologist?